awakenbad/SanAndreasAP/README.md

 - Archipelago progress is stored next to your GTA save files as `<savename>_ap.dat`.
 If you move or back up saves, keep those files together.
+- Because that progress lives with the save, loading an older save correctly re-grants the items it never received, and restarting the client does not hand you everything a second time.
 - The client must be running before checks can be sent; anything you complete while it is disconnected is sent automatically once it reconnects.

 ## Roadmap

-- Badlands, San Fierro, and Las Venturas regions with their missions and side activities
+- San Fierro and Las Venturas regions with their missions and side activities
 - All checks in every region
     - Collectibles
     - Schools
-    - Submissions (Train, Trucking, Quarry)
+    - Submissions (Train, Quarry)
     - Sidemissions (Zero, Heist)
 - More options for customizing seeds
 - Native support with Rainbomizer